 - Open the Gallery app and find a photo you want to hide.

-- Tap and hold to select it and tap the three vertical dots at the top right.
+- Tap and hold to select it and tap the three vertical dots at the bottom right.

 - Choose Move to Secure Folder from the drop-down list.

 If you ever want to unhide photos, simply find them in the Gallery app in the Secure Folder, tap and hold to select, then tap the three vertical dots at the top right and choose.

 If your phone or tablet doesn’t have a built-in security option for hiding photos, then your best bet is to download and install one of the best photo hiding apps.
 There are a few that we recommend.